Estimated reading time: 5 minutes

-DAP (Delivery at Place) is one of the most popular Incoterms used in Europe, it is also one of the most popular used for e-commerce.
+DAP (Delivered at Place) is one of the most popular Incoterms used in Europe, it is also one of the most popular used for e-commerce.

-History of Delivery at Place
+History of Delivered at Place (DAP)

-The International Chamber of Commerce (ICC) eliminated DDU (Delivery Duty Unpaid) from Incoterms 2000 and created DAP and DAT (Delivery at Terminal) with the intention of simplify D terms group.
+The International Chamber of Commerce (ICC) eliminated DDU (Delivery Duty Unpaid) from Incoterms 2000 and created DAP and DAT (Delivery at Terminal) with the intention of simplifying the D terms group.

 DAP in practice

 While the ICC’s (International Chamber of Commerce) description may sound straightforward, there are some practical considerations to be aware of.

 On the ground, there will be many cases where the buyer needs to complete the customs clearance at the destination before the actual physical delivery.